Theatre Music

 Fortnum and Mason

-During the reign of Queen Anne in 1707 William Fortnum became one of her footmen, and every evening he would replace the old candles with new ones.
-He would duly sell the old candles to the queens ladies-in-waiting for a nice little profit that helped him with his sideline of selling groceries.
+During the reign of Queen Anne in 1707, William Fortnum became one of her Majesty's footmen.
+Every evening Fortnum would replace the old candles with new ones and he would duly sell the old candles to the Queens ladies-in-waiting for a nice little profit, which helped him with his sideline of selling groceries.

 Fornum and Masons